The Office for International Students provides letters for international students for a number of purposes.

 Request an RMV/Residency Letter (online form)

 Once you have your letter, there are a few other materials you'll need in order to obtain a Mass ID, Driver's Permit, or License.
 There are several good resources online, including the Registry of Motor Vehicles (RMV) website and www.massrmv.com.

 Letter of Good Standing

 This letter is used to show that you are a student in good standing at Smith College.
 Because good standing letters are used for so many different purposes, and because the contents frequently need to include different information specific to that purpose, we do not have an online form for a good standing letter.
-To obtain one, visit Ashavan Doyon in Clark Hall 303, or stop by Dean Caitlin's office during her open hours.
+To obtain one, visit the Lewis Center in Wright Hall 125, or stop by Dean Caitlin's office during her open hours.